AdguardTeam/AdGuardVPNCLI/README.md

 Display the current status of the VPN service.

+#### license

+Get license information.

 #### config

 Configure the VPN service with the following subcommands:

-- `set-mode`: Set the tool to operate in VPN mode (default SOCKS address: `127.0.0.1:1080`)
+- `set-mode`: Set VPN operating mode (TUN/SOCKS).
+SOCKS default address is `127.0.0.1:1080`.
+You can adjust the port number.
-- `set-dns`: Set the DNS upstream server
+- `set-dns`: Set the DNS upstream server.
-- `set-socks-port`: Set the SOCKS port
+- `set-socks-port`: Set the SOCKS port.
+- `set-socks-host`: Set the SOCKS listen host.
+For non-localhost addresses, you need to protect the proxy with a username and password.
+- `set-socks-username`: Set the SOCKS username.
+- `set-socks-password`: Set the SOCKS password.
+- `clear-socks-auth`: Clear the SOCKS username and password.
-- `set-system-dns`: Set the system DNS servers by CLI VPN App.
-Available values: `on`, `off`
+- `set-system-dns`: Set the system DNS servers.
-- `set-no-routes`: Set the no routes flag.
-Available values: `on`, `off`.
-If enabled, the VPN service will not add any routes to the system routing table.
+- `set-tun-routing-mode`: Set VPN tunnel routing mode (AUTO/SCRIPT/NONE).
+- `create-route-script`: Create a route script with proper permissions.
 - `send-reports`: Send crash reports to developers.
-Available values: `on`, `off`
-- `set-update-channel`: Set the updates channel.
-Available channels: `release`, `beta`, `nightly`
+- `set-update-channel`: Set the update channel (release, beta, nightly).
+- `set-use-quic`: Set whether to use QUIC protocol.
+- `set-show-hints`: Show hints after command execution.
+- `set-debug-logging`: Enable or disable debug logging.
+- `set-show-notifications`: Show notifications about the VPN connection status.
-- `show`: Show the current configuration
+- `show`: Show the current configuration.

 #### check-update

 Check for updates to the VPN service.

+#### export-logs

+Export logs to a zip file.

+- `-o, --output TEXT`: Path to the output artifact.
+Can be a directory.
+- `-f, --force`: Overwrite the output artifact without asking.

 #### update

-Update VPN CLI to the latest version from the specified channel.
+Install the latest version if available.

+- `-v, --verbose`: Show update script output.
+- `-y, --yes`: Automatically answer 'yes' to all questions.

+#### site-exclusions

+Control site exclusions with the following subcommands:

+- `add`: Add specified exclusions.
+- `remove`: Remove specified exclusions.
+- `show`: Show all exclusions.
+- `clear`: Clear all exclusions.
+- `mode`: Set VPN exclusion mode (general/selective) or show the current mode if no options are passed.